NaveenaSaranga/Python_Docker/README.md

 # Python_docker
-python application/script into a docker based container.
+python application/script into a docker based container..